Shirley Bush Helzberg Theater for the Performing Arts

 Gladys and Barnett C. Helzberg, Sr. Media Center

 The Helzberg family name is synonymous with old-fashioned traditions and strong family.
-Gladys Helzberg was a librarian and Barnett, Sr. continued the tradition of leading and growing the family business.
+Gladys Helzberg was a journalist and Barnett, Sr. continued the tradition of leading and growing the family business.
 Shirley and Barnett Helzberg, Jr. chose to name the library/media center to honor his parents and their strong emphasis on the importance of reading, ethics and improving ones’ given talents.